MintzyG/MyMonoRepo/Rivera/Sorting-Algs/Quicksort/README.md

 - Bash scripting for automation
 - Started to get a code base going
 - Visualized a sort just like those youtube videos :)
+- Learned how to pass unitialized pointers/structs to functions for initializations
+- Used ioctl to fit my visualization in any terminal sized in any way

+## What do I think of this after?

+This is a much better suited assignment for first assignment in a class where most students barely coded before and even less used C.

+As a follow-up to the first exercise this is weird